-This character interview was first shared here, with my awesome VIP members.
-To your left, Below you will find one of my many inspirations for Dante and Marquis Delgado.
+This character interview was shared with my friends on my newsletter.
+To your left, you will find one of my many inspirations for Dante and Marquis Delgado.
 Model/Actor Aarón Díaz.
 Honestly, I found it so hard to find someone to match his description.
-I believe I’m being extremely picky, since Dante and Marquis was where my author journey began, with those two Hispanic vampyres.
+I believe I’m being extremely picky since Dante and Marquis is where my author journey began.

 This interview is written in novel format.

 Characters: Dante and Marquis Delgado